 Joseph S. Stacey

-After graduating from law school, in 1982, Joe worked as a law clerk for a United States District Judge, William T. Beeks, Seattle.
+After graduating from law school in 1982, Joe worked as a law clerk for a United States District Judge, William T. Beeks, Seattle.
 Law clerks are young lawyers who work for a judge doing research, drafting trial memos for the judge, drafting court orders for the judge to edit, and organizing the court’s schedule.
-When Joe worked for Judge Beeks, th Judge was on “senior” status.
+When Joe worked for Judge Beeks, the Judge was on “senior” status.
 As such, he could pick and choose the cases he wanted assigned to his court.
 Since Judge Beeks practiced admiralty law before his appointment to the bench in 1962, he had an interest in maritime matters.
 So, the Judge decided that he would hear only maritime cases.
 In essence, Joe worked for an admiralty court.
 Joe and the other law clerks learned maritime law from the “inside.”
 Judge Beeks had a great wealth of admiralty and maritime knowledge that he passed on to Joe and his other clerks.
 Joe was able to watch trial lawyers in action and learn from some of the best.

 After leaving his employment with the Federal Courts, Joe went to work for a 100 year old maritime defense firm, LeGros Buchanan & Paul.
 That firm represented many of the world’s maritime insurance companies.
 While at that firm, Joe learned how insurance companies are set up and how they operate.
 And, quite frankly, he did not like what he saw.
 Insurance companies are in business, of course, to pay as little as possible to injured people and their families.
 Instead of doing the “right thing” and paying fair amounts, insurance adjusters and claims managers put money before people.
 Often, they pursue marginal legal and ethical steps in trying to pressure an injured worker into a settlement.
 Joe became increasingly uncomfortable in the representation of insurance companies.
-Joe’s personality and disposition is much more suited to the representation of injured people and their families.
-So, in 1996, Joe took a leap of faith and started his own firm, Stacey & Jacobsen, LLP.
-In doing so, Joe brings to his knowledge and insight of how insurance companies operate to assist in the representation of injured workers.
+Joe’s personality and disposition are much more suited to the representation of injured people and their families.
+So, in 1996, Joe took a leap of faith and started his own firm, Stacey & Jacobsen, PLLC.
+In doing so, Joe brings his knowledge and insight of how insurance companies operate to assist in the representation of injured workers.
 That knowledge can provide an edge when dealing with them.

-After about a year, Stacey & Jacobsen, LLP joined forces with other lawyers of similar interests, backgrounds, and practices.
-Eventually, the firm became Stacey & Jacobsen, LLP.
+After about a year, Stacey & Jacobsen, PLLC joined forces with other lawyers of similar interests, backgrounds, and practices.
+Eventually, the firm became Stacey & Jacobsen, PLLC.
 Since maritime law is basically the same throughout the country, the lawyers have developed a regional and national practice.
 Joe is licensed to practice in Alaska, Washington and Oregon.
 However, by using associated lawyers in various sea ports, Joe has handled cases all over the country, including Massachusetts, California, Louisiana, Texas, New York and Florida.
-The nation wide practice allows Joe and the other lawyers at Stacey & Jacobsen, LLP to see “fresh” litigation practices and to see how other good lawyers operate in other jurisdictions, all of which brings new ideas and better representation to his clients.
+The nation wide practice allows Joe and the other lawyers at Stacey & Jacobsen, PLLC to see “fresh” litigation practices and to see how other good lawyers operate in other jurisdictions, all of which brings new ideas and better representation to his clients.

 Joe has been married to Elizabeth since 1986.
 They have four children, three boys (in a row) and finally, a girl.
 Joe has always been involved in his kids’ education, sports, and other activities.
 Early on, Joe coached all his kids in Little League baseball, recreational league basketball, and early soccer games.
 Joe enjoys spending time with his family - from family vacations to family dinners.